tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   * `PUT` requests are used to overwrite content on the server.

 * APIs play a key role in data analytics pipelines, often being the source of data or a means to analyze data.
 By submitting requests in Python, APIs can be used in-line with other processing.
-For example, data can be pulled from Coinbase to calculate cumulative returns, sharpe ratio, and beta for a set of cryptos.
+For example, data can be pulled from Coinbase to calculate cumulative returns, Sharpe ratio, and beta for a set of cryptos.

 * Similarly, data could be extracted from the Quandl API to complete portfolio simulations.
 Instead of switching back and forth between Postman and Python, everything can just be completed in Python.